k-darc/Liri/README.md

     * Type "node liri.js spotify-this-song back in black"
     * The Band, Spotify Link, Song & Album will display.

-2. Find the most recent concert information for a band.
+2. Find recent venue for a band.
     * Type "node liri.js concert-this maroon5"
     * The Venue name, location and event date will display.